ustc-flicar/ustc-robot.github.io/pages/pages-root-folder/index.md

 ---

 # Welcome to the USTC FlyingCar Dataset!
-##### We take advantage of our autonomous driving platform Annieway to develop novel challenging real-world computer vision benchmarks.
-Our tasks of interest are: stereo, optical flow, visual odometry, 3D object detection and 3D tracking.
-For this purpose, we equipped a standard station wagon with two high-resolution color and grayscale video cameras.
+##### We take advantage of our autonomous acquisition system "Giraffe" to develop novel challenging real-world computer vision benchmarks.
+Our tasks of interest are: stereo, optical flow, visual odometry, 3D object detection, 3D tracking and SLAM.
+For this purpose, we equipped a multisensors platform with two high-resolution color and grayscale video cameras.